Dodgers vs. Reds Player Props Betting Odds

-Freddie Freeman and Jonathan India are two of the top players with prop bets on the table when the Los Angeles Dodgers and the Cincinnati Reds meet at Great American Ball Park on Wednesday (at 7:10 PM ET).
+Player prop bet options for Freddie Freeman, Jonathan India and others are available when the Los Angeles Dodgers visit the Cincinnati Reds at Great American Ball Park on Thursday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with DraftKings!